The 12 Hallmarks of Aging in Dogs, Explained

-• Holistic health for dogs is a whole-life approach: food, movement, rest, stress, and environment.
+- Holistic health for dogs is a whole-life approach — food, movement, rest, stress, and environment — aimed at resilience, not perfection.

-• Herbs are real bioactive compounds; interactions and adverse effects are possible, especially with medications.
+- Herbs are real bioactive compounds, not gentle by default; interactions and adverse effects are possible, especially alongside medications.

-• Quality control matters because contaminants and recalls are part of the pet food landscape.
+- Quality control matters because contaminants and recalls are part of the pet-food landscape, so choose brands that publish testing.

-• A system-level supplement can complement great care by supporting resilience across aging, not replacing diet.
+- A system-level supplement can complement great care by supporting daily resilience across aging; it does not replace diet or veterinary care.

 Holistic care starts with a simple premise: your dog is not a collection of parts.
 Energy, digestion, skin, mood, and mobility are intertwined, and small stressors add up over time.
 A holistic approach pays attention to the whole picture—food quality, daily movement, sleep, emotional steadiness, and the quiet signals that something is “off” before it becomes obvious.